-Vegetable dishes are usually described as tasteless for those who like to eat meat, but I am convinced that they will submit to the incredible flavor of this vegetable curry prepared with a myriad of herbs and spices.
+Vegetable dishes are usually tasteless for those who like to eat meat.
+Still, I am convinced that they will submit to the incredible flavor of this vegetable curry prepared with myriad herbs and spices.

-This Malaysian Chinese vegetable curry recipe is loved by all communities in Malaysia.
-There are other variations, but this Chinese version includes more turmeric powder and less spicy.
-It’s intricate flavor rivals any curries prepared with meat, and I am confident that this curry will appeal not only to vegetarians but equally enjoy by the carnivores.
+All communities in Malaysia love this Malaysian Chinese vegetable curry recipe.
+There are other variations, but this Chinese version includes more turmeric powder and is less spicy.
+Its intricate flavor rivals any curries prepared with meat, and I am confident that this curry will appeal not only to vegetarians but equally enjoyed by carnivores.

-Once you have got all the ingredients, the vegetable curry is easy to prepare.
+Once you have all the ingredients, the Malaysian vegetable curry is easy to prepare.
 Let’s go through the details one by one.

 1. Prepare the curry paste

 Onion.
-We use red onions for cooking curries and rendang for years in our restaurant.
-It is widely available as compared to the yellow onions.
+Our restaurant has used red onions for cooking curries and rendang for years.
+It is widely available as compared to yellow onions.
 The types of onion have a negligible effect on the final result, so you can substitute with yellow onion.

 Lemongrass.
 Use only the white section of the lemongrass.
-Discard the green section which is fibery and less aromatic.
-Remove the outer sheath of lemongrass, then slice it thinly before adding it into the electric food processor.
+Discard the green section, which is fibery and less aromatic.
+Remove the outer sheath of lemongrass, then slice it thinly before adding it to the electric food processor.

 Galangal.
 It is a popular ingredient in Malaysian cuisine.
 Galangal is hard and fibery, especially the part close to the skin.
 You need to remove all the skin, as the hard and fibery part is hard to blend into a smooth paste.
 These fibrous parts will remain as small pieces, even blending for ten minutes.
 The resulting curry paste will not be smooth if this happens.